 Newly opened Haven House Balgowlah provides a home to a young mum and her newborn to move in and start their life with the support of the Burdekin Association.
 The Association’s innovative and industry-leading support practices will help guide a disadvantaged parent into greater independence and stability.
 This house stood derelict and empty for years, but was transformed into light, bright and welcoming two-bedroom home, with thanks to our building partners, donations and fundraising efforts.

-Haven Projects in our pipeline include Haven House East Malvern a refurbishment and extension of a home for the Young Women’s Freedom Project, run by The Lighthouse Foundation.
+Haven Projects in our pipeline include Haven House South East Melbourne a refurbishment and extension of a home for the Young Women’s Freedom Project, run by The Lighthouse Foundation.
 This home is the first Australian refuge for young women and girls (including under-18s) who are escaping early/forced marriage.
 Wraparound support is offered so these young women can overcome trauma and rebuild their lives and relationships.

 Haven House Shepparton (The Nest) is a partnership with Women’s Property Initiatives and The Bridge Youth Services to build 3 x two-bedroom homes where young mums (up to 25 years) can live independently with their child or children.
 The families can live up to five years at The Nest, with the support of The Bridge Youth Services and their community.